-Semiplume- These are a cross between the contour and down feather.
+Semiplume- These are a cross between the contour and down feathers.
 They add extra insulation in addition to the down feathers.

 Bristles- You will notice these around the eye and head- it’s believed they play a sensory role.

 The feather consists of a single stem, known as the rachis.
-The portion of the rachis that is in and just above the skin is known as the calamus or quill.
+The portion of the rachis in and just above the skin is known as the calamus or quill.